 Until 1928 there were two hydraulic engineering chairs at TU Wien, which were redivided in view of the appointment of K. Terzaghi in hydraulic engineering I, II and III.
 The new subject of Hydraulic Engineering II - as the later chair of foundation engineering and soil mechanics was called - included the "Construction Elements and Working Methods of Foundation Engineering", "Hydraulic Engineering" and "Earthworks Mechanics".

-With the appointment of K. Terzaghi as professor at the Technical University in 1929, his colleague A. Casagrande took over the construction of the earthworks laboratory.
+With the appointment of K. Terzaghi as professor at the Technical University in 1929, his colleague A. Casagrande took over the construction of the soil mechanics laboratory.
 From that time come numerous important experimental devices and research methods that are now familiar to every soil mechanics institute, such as:

-• the yield point device for determining Atterberg's consistency limits,
+- the liquid limit machine for determining Atterberg's consistency limits,

 The research activities at the institute were extraordinarily diverse.
 K. Terzaghi benefited from his degree in mechanical engineering, which enabled him to manufacture almost all apparatus himself.